 The S.G.CO./S.G.Co. mark presents a greater dilemma.
-A very faint SGCo mark on the base of beer bottles is associated with the Seattle Glass Co Some strap-sided flasks are basemarked with SGCo superimposed on an anchor (also variations without the anchor).
+A very faint SGCo mark on the base of beer bottles is associated with the Seattle Glass Co. as are other bottles with the logo made for companies in the upper northwest (see that section).
+Some strap-sided flasks are basemarked with SGCo superimposed on an anchor (also variations without the anchor), most likely made by the Severn Glass Co.
 A few machine-made packers' bottles and other medicinal bottles had SGCo basemarks, some with a single-digit number.
 Mold-blown beer bottles made for Baltimore breweries had SGCO heelmarks, and these were made by the Severn Glass Co.
 The only context for S.G.CO. marks we can substantiate for Southern Glass, however, is heelmarks on machine-made milk bottles.

 Jars present an additional problem.
 There is no reason to believe that grooved-ring wax-sealer fruit jars were made by the Southern Glass Co. at Vernon, although they were made by the Southern Glass Co. at Louisville, Kentucky.
 The "Southern Double Seal Mason" jars are also problematical.
 If Southern made the jars, they are an anomaly.
-They appear to be machinemade but lack the Star-S mark or any other known Southern mark.
-The script "Southern" was not used on any other product that we have found.
+They appear to be machine made but lack the Star-S mark or any other known Southern logo.
+The cursive "Southern" was not used on any other product that we have found.
 Thus, the attribution of this jar to Southern Glass should be considered doubtful until some contextual references are discovered.
 Examples of the jar found in excavations in Southern California, for example, would support the Southern Glass identification, while the discovery of examples in Georgia would suggest an entirely different meaning for the term "Southern."

 The Sunburst jar, with its "broken" Star-S mark, is also quite suspect.
 The mark may simply be a logo for "Sunburst."
 The MCCo monogram likely reflects the company that made the Sunburst brand.
-There seems little likelihood that the jars were made by Southern.

-The Southern Glass Co., its updated history, and its marks provide a much richer field of study than was shown by previous researchers.
+There seems little likelihood that the jars were made by Southern - although the broken star really could be a raised star S. The Southern Glass Co., its updated history, and its marks provide a much richer field of study than was shown by previous researchers.
 The inclusion of marks used by the Chicago Glass Mfg.
 Co. also increases the richness of this study.
-Hopefully, future research with larger samples of bottles with the earlier Southern marks and from other companies and contexts will disclose still more methods to distinguish between the S.G.Co. marks that are sill unassigned.
+Hopefully, future research with larger samples of bottles with the earlier Southern marks and from other companies and contexts will disclose still more methods to distinguish between the S.G.Co. marks that are sill unclear.